netgroup-polito/CrownLabs/cluster_config/Keycloak/README.md

 kubectl create -f manifests/operator-service-account-rbac.yaml -n keycloak-ha # identity and permissions kubectl create -f manifests/postgres-operator.yaml -n keycloak-ha # deployment
 ```

-####Check if Postgres Operator is running
+### Check if Postgres Operator is running
 Starting the operator may take a few seconds.
-Check if the operator pod is
-running before applying a Postgres cluster manifest.
+Check if the operator pod is running before applying a Postgres cluster manifest.

 ```bash
 kubectl get pod -l name=postgres-operator -n keycloak-ha
 ```

-####Create a Postgres cluster
+### Create a Postgres cluster

-If the operator pod is running it listens to new events regarding postgresql resources.
-Now, it's time to submit your first Postgres cluster manifest that
+If the operator pod is running, it listens to new events regarding PostgreSQL resources.
+Now, it's time to submit your first Postgres cluster manifest that you can find in [manifests](manifests/) folder of this repo.
-you can find in *manifests* folder of this repo.
-If you need to add some features consult the official docs.
+If you need to add some more features, refer to the official docs.

 ```bash
 # create a Postgres cluster
 kubectl create -f keycloak-postgres-cluster-manifest.yaml
 ```

-After the cluster manifest is submitted and passed the validation the operator will create Service and Endpoint
-esources and a StatefulSet which spins up new Pod(s) given the number of instances specified in the manifest.
+After the cluster manifest is submitted and passed the validation, the operator will create *Service* and *Endpoint* resources and a *StatefulSet* which spins up new pod(s) given the number of instances specified in the manifest.
 All resources are named like the cluster.
-The database pods can be identified by their number suffix,
-starting from -0.
+The database pods can be identified by their number suffix, starting from -0.
 They run the Spilo container image by Zalando.
-As for the services and endpoints,
-there will be one for the master pod and another one for all the replicas (-repl suffix).
+As for the services and endpoints, there will be one for the master pod and another one for all the replicas (-repl suffix).
-Check if all components are coming up.
-Use the label application=spilo to filter and list the label spilo-role
+We sugges to check if all components are coming up.
+Use the label `application=spilo` to filter, and check the label `spilo-role`
 to see who is currently the master.

 ```bash
 # check the deployed cluster
 kubectl get postgresql